 Please find below all the details you would want to know about the cyber security analyst job.

 A cyber security analyst is responsible for protecting computing infrastructure (software, hardware, and networks) from criminal activity.
-For example, many businesses use an IP video surveillance system to monitor their premises in real-time, including overnight, to prevent crimes occurring.
+For example, many businesses use an IP video surveillance system to monitor their premises in real time, including overnight, to prevent crimes from occurring.

 A cyber security analyst may be consulted to determine the best camera position for maximum range and to avoid blind spots.

 Cyber security analysts also build firewalls into network infrastructures, constantly monitor security systems and networks, look for vulnerabilities, detect threats and unusual or illegal activity, and investigate and resolve them.

 It’s also necessary to stay abreast of the latest developments in security technology, test the newest security products on the market, and design new security systems or upgrade existing ones.

 You’ll be responsible for helping create and teach cyber security awareness training for employees.